oconnor0/BeaconRoad/Book/331-Rogue.md

             - Your fists are now an Agile, Melee Weapon that rolls a [d6] for medium, [d4] for small, or [d8] for large effect die and threatens to your reach.
             - When you imbue yourself with arcane energy, how do you do it?
 What does it look like when the energy manifests?
     - **Expertise.**
-        - Choose one of your action ratings.
-When you lead a group action using that action, you can suffer only 1 Stress at most, regardless of the number of failed rolls.
+        - Choose one of your Action Ratings.
+When you Act Together, leading with that Action, you can suffer only 1 Stress at most, regardless of the number of failed rolls.
             - This special ability is good for covering for your team.
-If they're all terrible at your favored action, you don't have to worry about suffering a lot of Stress when you lead their group action.
+If they're all terrible at your favored Action, you don't have to worry about suffering a lot of stress when you lead their group action.*
     - **Like Looking Into The Mirror.**
         - You can always tell when someone is lying to you.
             - This ability works in all situations without restriction.
 It is very powerful, but also a bit of a curse.
 You see though every lie, even the kind ones.